jusbuckingham/jusbuckingham/README.md

 # jusbuckingham.com

-Welcome to the my personal website.
-This project showcases a minimalistic and modern website built with Next.js, Tailwind CSS, and TypeScript.
+Welcome to the personal website of Jus Buckingham, a renaissance man with diverse talents and interests.
+This project showcases a modern, minimalistic website built with Next.js, Tailwind CSS, and TypeScript.

 ## Features

 - Analog clock showing local time
 - Dynamic background color changes based on time of day
 - Profile picture and GitHub link
+- Bio and Currently Working On sections
 - Responsive design for desktop and mobile devices

 ## Technologies Used